 The closest MRT station is Maxwell on the brown line.

-Other hawker centres you may like to try are the Newton Food Centre (for carrot cake and oyster omelette) and Lau Pa Sat
+Other hawker centres you may like to try are the Newton Food Centre (for carrot cake and oyster omelette) and Lau Pa Sat, a great option if you’re new to the Hawker Centre experience.

 Visit the MacRitchie Nature Trail & Reservoir Park